 Modules and application layers

-Edit on GitHubIn Spryker, we use modular programming and packaging principles for organizing functionalities into independent software packages—modules.
-To establish a common infrastructure across all modules and to assist configurability, flexibility, agility, and modularity, the modules are divided into application layers according to the Spryker OS application design concept.
+Edit on GitHubAt Spryker, we use modular programming and packaging principles for organizing functionalities into independent software packages – modules.
+To establish a common infrastructure across all modules and to assist configurability, flexibility, agility, and modularity, the modules are divided into application layers according to the Spryker’s application design concept.
 Each application layer is further divided into layers following the layered architecture pattern.

 Layers

 Layers are not limited to any specific application layer.
-In practice, though, there is a specific set of layers utilized by each application layer.
+However, in practice, there is a specific set of layers used by each application layer.

 The Spryker layer structure looks as follows: